 Throughout all these reviews we can see the common themes of saving money and receiving great care – the main reasons why people make the trip to Thailand for dental work.
 However, not all dentists operate to the same standards so it's important to do as much research as possible before you make a decision.

 Also research the procedure(s) you need so you understand what is involved and how long the work will take.
-If you have any questions, ask your dentist first so you feel as comfortable as possible with your choice.
+If you have any questions, ask your dentist first so you feel as comfortable as possible with your choice and remember to get your free quote.

 If you haven't already seen our guide to getting dental work abroad, check it out for more information and tips to help you decide what's best for you.
 You can also read about other popular dental tourism locations, just in case you decide Thailand isn't right for you.